japila-books/spark-sql-internals/docs/spark-sql-SQLConf.md

 For every regular expression (in the order), `redactOptions` redacts sensitive information, i.e. finds the first match of a regular expression pattern in every option key or value and if either matches replaces the value with `*********(redacted)`.

 NOTE: `redactOptions` is used exclusively when `SaveIntoDataSourceCommand` logical command is requested for the <<spark-sql-LogicalPlan-SaveIntoDataSourceCommand.adoc#simpleString, simple description>>.

+## <span id="spark.sql.debug.maxToStringFields"><span id="MAX_TO_STRING_FIELDS"><span id="maxToStringFields"> spark.sql.debug.maxToStringFields

+Maximum number of fields of sequence-like entries can be converted to strings in debug output.
+Any elements beyond the limit will be dropped and replaced by a "...
+N more fields" placeholder.

+Default: `25`

+Since: 3.0.0